ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/index.md

 - `from_version` field is not used.
 All request with set `from_version` are declined.
 - Unlike ZooKeeper, there is no way to wait on cluster reconfiguration by submitting a `sync` command.
   New config will be _eventually_ applied but with no time guarantees.
+- `reconfig` command may fail for various reasons.
+You can check cluster's state and see whether the update was applied.
 - You can't use returned `znodestat`.